-medical history, physical examination, and lab tests
+medical history, physical exam, and lab tests

 often point to celiac disease.
 The diagnosis is confirmed with a small